Worst rainfall that triggered floods in Florida is over as affected residents clean up

 “You know when its coming,” he said.
 “Every year it’s just getting worse, and for some reason people just keep going through the puddles.”

-On Thursday morning, Daniela Urrieche, 26, was bailing water out of her SUV, which got stuck on a flooded street as she drove home from work Wednesday.
+“We were taking water from 5 p.m. to 11 p.m. that night.
+And we did as much as we could.
+Yeah, but still some furniture got damaged.
+Some of the kitchen cabinets and the bathroom cabinets got damaged because of the water and the material in the floors, definitely, they need to be changed," Gomez said.

-“In the nine years that I’ve lived here, this has been the worst,” she said.
-“Even in a hurricane, streets were not as bad as it was in the past 24 hours.”
+“So it is hard and we have to be prepared," he added.
+"We are going to be more prepared.
+In fact, we are trying to get some supplies if something comes in the few next weeks.
+So, like sandbags, more supplies to be prepared.”

-Associated Press writers Curt Anderson in St. Petersburg, Brendan Farrington in Tallahassee, and Stephany Matat in Hallandale Beach contributed to this story.
+Associated Press writers Curt Anderson in St. Petersburg, Brendan Farrington in Tallahassee, Cody Jackson in Aventura and Stephany Matat in Hallandale Beach contributed to this story.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.